jeremygoldman/EstimoteGrocery/README.md

 * Beacon 3 represents produce aisle, shows "You're in the ice cream section!
 Try the tomatoes, they're in season!"

-# TODOs:
-  * Milk view: interface with grocery list or Reminders app to show how many are needed
-  * Ice cream view: pull relevant deals/coupons on ice cream for advertising
-  * Produce view: pull info from web about current fruits in season, display relevant in-season fruits

 Uses [Estimote Beacons and EstimoteSDK](http://developer.estimote.com/)